PSAILA LAB

 HUMAN BONE MARROW ORGANOIDS

-Development and validation of iPSC-derived bone marrow organoids that faithfully recapitulate the cellular, molecular and architectural features of native bone marrow for disease modelling, target discovery and validation
+Development of iPSC-derived bone marrow organoids that faithfully recapitulate the cellular, molecular and architectural features of native bone marrow, and implementing these for disease modelling, target discovery and validation of therapies in the relevant human tumour microenvironment

 UNDERSTANDING DISEASE MECHANISMS AND DISCOVERING NEW TREATMENTS AND BIOMARKERS OF RISK FOR PATIENTS WITH MYELOID BLOOD CANCERS